anastasia-yaschenko/Credit-spread-prediction/README.md

 # Using time series models to predict credit spread
-Stationarity, ARIMA, VAR and VECM models, structural change determination
+ARIMA, VAR and VECM models, testing for stationarity, structural change and Granger causality